Phonics and Early

 - Writing activities linked to the book

-We also follow the Support for Spelling programme in KS2 for some children.
+We also follow our own spelling, grammar and punctuation programme in KS2 for some children.

 This reinforces the phases that have been taught previously in Key Stage 1 and